augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/deployment.md

 * Implement network segmentation to isolate the Task Execution Service components
 * Use private subnets for components that don't need direct external access
 * Configure security groups or network policies to restrict traffic between components
-* Implement a Web Application Firewall (WAF) for public-facing APIs
+* Implement a Web Application Service Firewall (WAF) for public-facing APIs

 ### Data Security